MeetK208/ShipmntsHiringChallenge/README.md

 # ShipmntsHiringChallenge

 ### Atteched Screenshot in PDF File
+I have created Backend as I am more familiar with backedn side, Cloud and Database.
-I have created Backend In that I have two main 1 api/v1/book that has functionalities
+In Backend I have created base API api/v1/book that has functionalities in Routes to Upload API, View API, Reject API, Confirm

+## API Endpoints

-1. Upload Excel Sheet: localhost:8080/api/v1/books/upload
+1. **Upload Excel Sheet**: `localhost:8080/api/v1/books/upload`
+   - This endpoint allows you to upload an Excel file containing book data.

-2. View Excel Data : localhost:8080/api/v1/books/getall/
+2. **View Excel Data**: `localhost:8080/api/v1/books/getall/`
-3. Reject Data (In-case we don't want to store) : localhost:8080/api/v1/companies/reject/1724364246868 Here I have used Seesion data to store when user is upload file and then when it will reject it will delete from session
-4. Accept Data (To Store Data in mongoDB): localhost:8080/api/v1/books/confirm/1724428499449 Once We know that data is okay from sessionID I get that data from sessionID and then storing data in Db for That First I am storing Author data then i am storing Book data for mapping of AuthorId to Book schema so we get to know that this book is written by this user.
+   - This endpoint retrieves and displays all data from the uploaded Excel files.

+3. **Reject Data**: `localhost:8080/api/v1/companies/reject/1724364246868`
+   - This endpoint removes data from the session if it is not to be stored.
+The `1724364246868` represents the session ID where the data is temporarily stored.

+4. **Confirm Data**: `localhost:8080/api/v1/books/confirm/1724428499449`
+   - This endpoint confirms and stores data in MongoDB.
+It uses the session ID to retrieve data from the session and then stores it in the database.
+Author data is stored first, followed by book data, with a mapping of `AuthorID` to the book schema to indicate which author wrote which book.

 upload Excel Sheet: localhost:8080/api/v1/books/upload